How old do I have to be to participate?

 What do you do to monitor the students’ comings and goings?

-The expectations of camp are laid out in our housing regulations, our opening camp sessions with all campers and parents.
+The expectations of camp are laid out in our housing regulations, our opening camp sessions with all campers and parents, and in individual communications with camper groups.
 We discuss the schedule of camp and what responsibilities the campers are expected to uphold.
 The Camp Life team lives on site with the campers.
 We ask that the campers check in with a member of the Camp Life team if they need anything or if they wish to go anywhere other than where the group is.
 The campers’ free time is very limited and social gatherings are organized and monitored.

 Is there always someone for them to walk across campus with?